 Players may not make any agreement amongst themselves to eliminate a particular player in order to claim their bounty award.
-Such agreements are considered collusion, and are grounds for disqualification from the tournament or other penalties.
+Such agreements are considered collusion, and are grounds for disqualification from the tournament and/or other penalties.

-Prize Award Policy
+Tournament Prize Award Policy

-Please Note: Players will not receive fractions of a cent.
+Please Note: players will not receive fractions of a cent.
 In all instances where a player’s winnings include a fraction of a cent, GGPoker will round down such player’s winnings to the nearest cent.
 So, for example if you win $4.096, you will receive $4.09.

 Many GGPoker tournaments include a staking feature, which enables players to “sell” a set percentage of their action in the tournament after such time they have registered for the tournament and before the tournament begins.

 If a player decides to sell some of their tournament action, but unregister from the tournament before it begins, the staking funds will be returned to the players that bought a stake and will not be retained by the selling player.

 In the event of a server crash, or unscheduled downtime, GGPoker will refund players as follows: